jvscursulim/rpg-llm/README.md

 ```bash
 streamlit run home.py
 ```
-After this you will be redirected to a new tab on your browser where you will be able to interact with the RPG GPT.
+After this you will be redirected to a new tab on your browser where you will be able to interact with the Role Play Gemini.

 ![image](img/print_home.jpg)
 ![image](img/print_rpg_sheet.jpg)